 • Serving: Sliced Green Onions, Sesame Seeds, and Red Pepper Flakes

-How To Make Korean Crispy Chicken Wings In Air Fryer
+How To Make Wingstop Korean Wings

-Combine honey, gochujang, brown sugar, soy sauce, rice wine vinegar, garlic, ginger, and ¼ teaspoon of ground black pepper in a small, heavy-bottomed saucepan over medium-low heat.
+Step One: Combine honey, gochujang, brown sugar, soy sauce, rice wine vinegar, garlic, ginger, and ¼ teaspoon of ground black pepper in a small, heavy-bottomed saucepan over medium-low heat.
+Stirring frequently, bring up to a simmer and cook for five minutes.
+Add scallions and remove from heat; set aside.

+Step Two: Preheat the air fryer to 400 degrees F. Using the air fryer setting, preheat for 3-5 minutes.
 Place chicken wing sections in a large mixing bowl.
 Add salt, garlic powder, onion powder, and remaining black pepper and toss wings to coat.
 Add corn starch and thoroughly incorporate.

-Place wing pieces in the bottom of the air fryer basket, shaking off the excess cornstarch mixture.
+Step Three: Place wing pieces in the bottom of the air fryer basket, shaking off the excess cornstarch mixture.
 Work in batches if the air fryer is too small to accommodate all chicken wings in a single layer.
+Set the air fryer cook time for 25-28 minutes, shake the basket after 10 minutes, and flip the wings over after another 8 minutes.

 Check the internal temperature of the wings, which would be 165 degrees F, in the thickest part of the chicken wing.

-Serve with additional sauce for a quick dipping sauce, and garnish with sesame seeds, sliced scallions, and red pepper flakes.
+Step Four: Serve with additional sauce for a quick dipping sauce, and garnish with sesame seeds, sliced scallions, and red pepper flakes.

 • Use chicken wings with the skin on – The chicken skin adds flavor and helps the wings stay crispy.

 • Pat the wings dry with paper towels – This will help the coating mixture stick better to the wings and promote even browning.
-The cornstarch will help crisp up the wings, but you can also use potato starch.

 • Coat the wings evenly – Coat each wing in the sauce to ensure an even cooking and crispy texture.

 • Preheat the air fryer – Preheating the air fryer before adding the wings will ensure they cook evenly and achieve a crispy exterior.
-A preheated air fryer is much better for cooking gochujang chicken than not preheating.

 • Cook in batches – Avoid overcrowding the air fryer basket, leading to uneven cooking and soggy wings.
-Cook the wings in batches, if necessary.

 • Make the sauce ahead of time – Preparing the sauce ahead of time will save time and allow the flavors to meld together.
-Reheat over high heat in a saucepan until the warm sauce is achieved.

 • Shake Basket: Shake the air fryer basket frequently during the cooking process.
-This way, all of the chicken cooks up perfectly.

 • Toss the wings in the sauce while they’re still hot – Tossing them while they’re still hot will help the sauce adhere to the wings and create a deliciously sticky coating.